priyanshi1404/Html-Form/README.md

 ## ✨ Features

 - **Dark Mode Toggle:** Easily switch between light and dark themes using a toggle button.
-- **Custom Dropdown:** Beautiful dropdown with a caret icon using Font Awesome.
+- **Custom Dropdown:** Beautiful box with a house icon using Font Awesome.
 - **Dynamic Specializations:** When "B.Tech" is selected, a second dropdown appears for selecting specializations.
 - **Form Validation:** Email, password, and phone number validation with custom error messages.
 - **Responsive Design:** Works well on all screen sizes and mobile devices.